The matroid secretary problem for minor-closed classes and random matroids: Proper Minor-Closed Classes

 \section{Proper Minor-Closed Classes}

-In this section we show that, contingent on a certain deep structure theorem, there is a constant-competitive algorithm for every proper minor-closed subclass of the matroids representable over a fixed prime field.
-As well as this structure theorem, we require one other result, due to Geelen (\cite{Geelen2011}, Theorem 4.3).
+In this section we show that, contingent on a certain deep structural hypothesis, there is a constant-competitive algorithm for every proper minor-closed class of matroids representable over a fixed prime field.
+As well as this structural hypothesis, we require one other result, due to Geelen (\cite{Geelen2011}, Theorem 4.3).
+We denote the matroid with $n$ elements where all $k$-subsets are independent as $U_{k,n}$.